Foundations of a Soulmaking Dharma:

 Online Course Only

 Catherine McGee has been teaching Insight Meditation retreats internationally since 1999, and since 2014 has been collaborating with Rob Burbea in shaping and teaching Soulmaking Dharma.
-She is a member of the Gaia House teacher council, teaches yearly at IMS, and is a guiding teacher for One Earth Sangha – a web-based sangha exploring Buddhist responses to the climate crisis.
+She is a member of the Gaia House teacher council, teaches yearly at IMS, and is a guiding teacher for One Earth Sangha.

-This course requires considerable commitment from participants.
-We require attendance at weekly virtual meetings, as well as completion of writing prompts and course assignments throughout the program.
-The required time commitment is roughly 8-10 hours per week.
+This is an intensive, rigorous and demanding course and requires considerable commitment from participants.
+We require attendance at weekly online meetings, as well as completion of writing prompts and course assignments throughout the program.
+The required time commitment is roughly 10 hours per week.
 Each week includes:

 - Completion of a self-reflection exercise

-- A spirit of playfulness and enjoyment will be invited in all of the practices, both alone and together, and an atmosphere of discernment of and care for your particular learning styles will be supported.
+A spirit of playfulness and enjoyment will be invited in all of the practices, both alone and together, and an atmosphere care for, and discernment of your particular learning styles will be supported.

-The Foundations curriculum includes a thoughtful and contemplative exploration of the following themes from a Soulmaking Dharma perspective.
+The Soulmaking curriculum includes a thoughtful and contemplative exploration of the following themes:

 Tuning the Body Awareness for Soulful Perception